 States require executors to notify creditors, but the processes vary.
-The notice may consist of a notice published in a newspaper, for example, or an official form mailed to creditors.
-The U.S. Social Security Administration may notify the three major credit bureaus (Equifax, Experian and TransUnion), but it may be faster for the executor to do so.
+The notice may consist of an official form mailed to creditors.
+The U.S. Social Security Administration (SSA) may notify the three major credit bureaus (Equifax, Experian and TransUnion), but it may be faster for the executor to do so.

 An executor may choose to notify certain creditors directly, such as credit card companies and mortgage lenders, as a precautionary measure against credit card fraud and identity theft and to find out what the lender will require during probate.

 CAN DEBT COLLECTORS CONTACT YOUR SPOUSE AFTER YOU DIE?

 The Fair Debt Collection Practices Act (FDCPA) permits debt collectors to contact a spouse, a parent of a minor child, a guardian or an executor and to contact other relatives for the purpose of obtaining contact information for one of those four people.